Collège Sturgeon Heights Collegiate

-Collège Sturgeon Heights Collegiate is a dual-track and was recognized by the International Baccalaureate before it was phased out by AP, secondary school in Winnipeg, Manitoba.
+Collège Sturgeon Heights Collegiate is a grades 9-12 dual-track and was recognized by the International Baccalaureate before it was phased out by AP, secondary school in Winnipeg, Manitoba.
 It is part of the St. James-Assiniboia School Division.
 In addition to AP, the school offers a French Immersion program, technical and vocational programs, and multiple fine arts programs.

 History

 The school came together as the amalgamation of Sturgeon Creek Collegiate and Collège Silver Heights Collegiate in 2007.